erewok/flask-opinions/README.md

 - Configuration management from environment variables and secret files using the [ecological](https://github.com/jmcs/ecological) package.
 - Opinionated logging set-up with ability to log arbitrary kwargs using [structlog](http://www.structlog.org/en/stable/) with colored output for local development and JSON output to stdout in production.
 - A Dockerfile for running this in production (many projects like this are running on Kubernetes clusters).
 - A custom JSON encoder and decoder using [rapidjson](https://github.com/python-rapidjson/python-rapidjson).
 - Pytest testing with a basic conftest, flake8, coverage, and mypy.
 - Optional conda `environment.yaml` for creating a virtual environment with conda.

 ## Quick Start

+Follow the instructions below to create an environment and run this project locally.

 ### Dependencies and Environment